defenseunicorns/uds-core/docs/reference/configuration/ingress.md

 By default, the UDS Core Istio Gateways are set up to use the `uds.dev` domain and have a valid TLS certificate packaged.
 You will want to change the domain name for your environment and provide a valid TLS certificate for this domain.

 You can set the TLS certs via overrides in a [UDS Bundle](https://uds.defenseunicorns.com/bundles/) (see below).
+UDS Core Istio Gateways default to only supporting TLS v1.3, but this can also be overridden per gateway if clients use TLS 1.2 (as seen in the tenant gateway example `value` below).

 ```yaml
 kind: UDSBundle